Investor Alert: Kessler Topaz Meltzer & Check, LLP Announces Securities Fraud Class Action Lawsuit Against Raytheon Technologies Corporation f/k/a Raytheon Company

-RADNOR, Pa., Nov.
-27, 2020 (GLOBE NEWSWIRE) -- The law firm of Kessler Topaz Meltzer & Check, LLP reminds Raytheon Technologies Corporation f/k/a Raytheon Company (: RTX, RTN) (“Raytheon”) investors that a securities fraud class action lawsuit has been filed in the United States District Court for the District of Arizona against Raytheon on behalf of those who purchased or otherwise acquired Raytheon securities between February 10, 2016 and October 27, 2020, inclusive (the “Class Period”).
+RADNOR, Pa., Dec.
+1, 2020 /PRNewswire/ -- The law firm of Kessler Topaz Meltzer & Check, LLP alerts investors that a securities fraud class action lawsuit has been filed against Raytheon Technologies Corporation f/k/a Raytheon Company (NYSE: RTX, RTN) ("Raytheon") on behalf of those who purchased or otherwise acquired Raytheon securities between February 10, 2016 and October 27, 2020, inclusive (the "Class Period").

+- Warning!
+GuruFocus has detected 6 Warning Signs with NYSE:RTX.
+Click here to check it out.

 According to the complaint, Raytheon is an aerospace and defense company providing advanced systems and services for commercial, military, and government customers worldwide.
 On April 3, 2020, United Technologies Corporation and Raytheon Company completed a merger and changed "Raytheon Company" to "Raytheon Technologies Corporation."